an-gold/arctic-project/README.md

 # arctic-project
-A website which informs about the impacts of climate change on the arctic.
+A website that informs about the impacts of climate change on the arctic.

 This project evolves out of a student project in the field of digital media.
 The website has an animation that should get the user's attention.
 Push the button to get to the